emericg/MiniVideo/README.md

 > $ su
 > $ make install # INSTALLATION INTO THE SYSTEM, ROOT USER ONLY

-CMake parameters:
+Note: You can easily enable multithreaded build with the "make -jX" argument:
+> $ make  $(grep -c ^processor /proc/cpuinfo)

+Note: You can tune CMake by adding extra arguments:
 > -DCMAKE_BUILD_TYPE=Release/Debug
 > -DCMAKE_BUILD_Mode=Dynamic/Static
 > -DCMAKE_TOOLCHAIN_FILE=../cmake/toolchains/xxx.cmake
 > -DCMAKE_INSTALL_PREFIX=/usr/bin

-You can also change several build options into the "minivideo/CMakeLists.txt" file.
+You can also change several build options directly into the "minivideo/CMakeLists.txt" file.

-Building minivideo's testing softwares
+Building MiniVideo's testing softwares
 --------------------------------------

-Do not forget "FindLibMiniVideo.cmake" directory in the cmake/modules/, which defines how to find the library (libminivideoframework.so file) and its header (minivideoframework.h file) In case of problem, it may be necessary to manualy indicate the paths of these files.
+Do not forget "FindLibMiniVideo.cmake" directory in the cmake/modules/, which defines how to find the library (libminivideoframework.so file) and its header (minivideoframework.h file) In case of problem, it may be necessary to manually indicate the paths of these files.

 > $ cd mini_analyser/
 > $ qmake